-AUTO 1120 - Automotive Electrical (F) 4 Credits - 3 Lecture Hours, 2 Lab Hours
+AUTO 1120 - Automotive Electrical (F)

 Provides instruction and practicum in the service and repair of all components which comprise an automotive electrical system.
-Coverage includes 1) drawing circuits; 2) identifying correct formulas for making proper substitutions; 3) using Ohm's law to compute resistance, voltage, or amperage; 4) finding the total voltage, current, and resistance in a series, parallel, or combined circuit; 5) computing voltage drop and electrical power; and 6) identifying resistors by use of color codes.
+Coverage includes 1) drawing circuits; 2) identifying correct formulas for making proper substitutions; 3) using Ohm's law to compute resistance, voltage, or amperage; 4) finding the total voltage, current, and resistance in a series, parallel, or combined circuit; 5) computing voltage drop and electrical power.

-AUTO 1130 - Advanced Engine Analysis (S) 4 Credits - 3 Lecture Hours, 2 Lab Hours
+AUTO 1130 - Advanced Engine Analysis (S) 4 Credit Hours - 3 Lecture Hours, 2 Lab Hours

 Demonstrate reading analyzing ignition scope patterns and system data using an oscilloscope as well as advanced diagnostic test equipment, emphasis is placed on attaining peak performance and economy on automobile engines while complying with the emission standards mandated by the federal government.
-Prerequisite: AUTO 1120 or instructor approval.
+Prerequisite: AUTO 2140 or instructor approval.